D-Whipp/readme-generator/README.md

 ## Features

-Builds a custom Readme.md for your project
+Builds a custom Readme for your project

 ## Contribute

+N/A

+## Tests

 N/A